gzpan/Translation-on-Tars-Documents/tars_cpp_user_guide.md

 > * HelloServer.conf configuration file can be configured on the web management platform;
 > * After HelloServer.conf is pulled to the local, the absolute path of the configuration file can be indicated by ServerConfig::BasePath + "HelloServer.conf";
 > * The configuration file management is on the web management platform, and the web management platform can actively push the configuration file to the server;
 > * The configuration center supports ip level configuration, that is, a service is deployed on multiple services, only partially different (related to IP).
-In this case, the configuration center can support the merging of configuration files and support viewing on the web management platform.
-And modification;
+In this case, the configuration center can support the merging of configuration files and support viewing on the web management platform as well as modification;

-note:
+Note:
 > * For services that are not released to the management platform, you need to specify the address of Config in the service configuration file, otherwise you cannot use remote configuration.

 # 8. Log

-The Tars Service Framework provides a macro definition method for logging the system's rolling log/by-day logs.
+The Tars Service Framework provides a macro definition method for logging the system's rolling logs/by-day logs.
 These macros are thread-safe and can be used at will.

 ## 8.1.
 TLOGXXX Description